PerlFFI/FFI-TinyCC/README.md

 Return symbol address or undef if not found.
-This can be passed into the [FFI::Platypus#function](https://metacpan.org/pod/FFI::Platypus#function) method, [FFI::Platypus#attach](https://metacpan.org/pod/FFI::Platypus#attach) method, [FFI::Platypus::Declare#function](https://metacpan.org/pod/FFI::Platypus::Declare#function) function or similar interface that takes a pointer to a C function.
+This can be passed into the [FFI::Platypus#function](https://metacpan.org/pod/FFI::Platypus#function) method, [FFI::Platypus#attach](https://metacpan.org/pod/FFI::Platypus#attach) method, or similar interface that takes a pointer to a C function.

 ### output\_file